eventflow/EventFlow/Documentation/basics/sagas.md

 }
 ```

-Alternatively the order identity could be added to every domain event
+Alternatively, the order identity could be added to every domain event
-emitted from the `OrderAggregate`, `ReservationAggregate` and
+emitted from the `OrderAggregate`, `ReservationAggregate`, and
 `PaymentAggregate` aggregates that the `OrderSaga` subscribes to,
 but this would depend on whether or not the order identity is part of
 the ubiquitous language for your domain.